Yelp/mrjob/docs/guides/emr-advanced.rst

 :py:mod:`~mrjob.tools.emr.terminate_idle_job_flows` **in your crontab!**
 Otherwise you will forget to terminate your job flows and waste a lot of money.

+Alternatively, you may use the :mrjob-opt:`max_hours_idle` option to create self-terminating job flows; the disadvantage is that pooled jobs may occasionally join job flows with out knowing they are about to self-terminate (this is better for development than production).

 Pooling is designed so that jobs run against the same :py:mod:`mrjob.conf` can share the same job flows.
 This means that the version of :py:mod:`mrjob`, boostrap configuration, Hadoop version and AMI version all need to be exactly